wp-plugins/dandyid-services/readme.txt

 == Frequently Asked Questions ==

-= How often does the plugin retrieve my list of DandyID services ? =
+**How often does the plugin retrieve my list of DandyID services ?**

 Only once per day.
 This is for performance and helps blog pages load **much** faster.

-= If I update my services on DandyID, does the plugin wait until the next day to retrieve them ? =
+**If I update my services on DandyID, does the plugin wait until the next day to retrieve them ?**

 Yes.
 But you can always **force** a refresh, by going to **Settings->DandyID Services** (in your WordPress admin), and pressing the **Save** button.

 == Screenshots ==

 1. Online identities shown in the sidebar.
 Twitter, for example, links to [http://twitter.com/neilsimon](http://twitter.com/neilsimon).

 2. The DandyID Services settings page.